 These system junk files may compromise the performance of your new macOS Catalina.
 For example, the remains of your old apps will likely interfere with the newly installed software.
 CleanMyMac X is a great one-click automatic optimization solution here.
 And it’s notarized by Apple.
 Instead of googling every system file and folder that is safe to axe, you can tidy them up in seconds:

-- Run CleanMyMac — here’s a link to a free edition of the app
+- Run CleanMyMac — here’s a link to a free download.

-- Click System Junk and remove the suggested items
+- Click System Junk > Scan and remove the suggested items by clicking Clean.

 3. Install macOS Catalina beta